How to Add Follower Recognition to Your Social Media Toolbox

 Watch Users Share the Love – and become a repeat customer

-There you have it!
-I shared out our repurposed post, and Kate tweeted back.
-Not only did she see it, and presumably feel appreciated by the feature, she says she’s coming back soon to try out the famous Blue’s Smokehouse Challenge Platter.
-Another satisfied customer engagement on Social Media is in the bag. [/column][column type=”one-half” last=”true” fade_animation=”in” fade_animation_offset=”45px”]
+That’s it!
+The repurposed post was shared, and Kate tweeted back.
+Not only did she see it and feel appreciated, but she also said she’s coming back soon to try the famous Blue’s Smokehouse Challenge Platter.

 Let me know if you have any questions in the comments.